Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

     - Quality of life
     - Life vision
 * In each section, readers  can find a list of books related to the genre.
-* From each book, users has the option to be redirected to Amazon website to buy the book.
+* From each book, users have the option to be redirected to the Amazon website to buy the book.

-#### Experts
+#### Community
-* The `Community` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.
+* The `Community` page features 1 column wide for mobile devices, 2 columns wide for tablets, and 4 columns wide for desktops.
+* This page displays random inspirational quotes to motivate users to read more.
-* This page displays people and their readings recommandations/reviews
+* This page displays people and their readings recommendations/reviews
-* Users can find also multiples articles on how to integrate more reading into their life and make it part of their persoal development.
+* Users can find also multiple articles on how to integrate more reading into their life and make it part of their personal development.
-For example : 10 ways to make mre time for reading
+For example, 10 ways to make more time for reading

 #### MyBookLog
-* The `MyBookLog` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.
+* The `MyBookLog` page features 1 column wide for mobile devices, 2 columns wide for tablets, and 4 columns wide for desktops.
 * Users can set their reading goals and edit them if needed.
-* Users can have a list of thir future readings
+* Users can have a list of their future readings

 ### Existing features